hannobraun/caterpillar/cp1/TASKS.md

   Values on the stack are basically affine by default, but variables are implicitly cloned on every use.
 - Allow binding to empty values
   Effectively, this means dropping values from the stack.
 Like this (new syntax): `=> ( _ )`
+- Prevent shadowing of functions
+  A variable shadowing a function should not happen by accident.
+Eventually, it could be a warning, but for now, a hard error will do.

 ## Syntax